Noam72T/holbertonschool-simple_shell/README.md

 ## PROJECT : SIMPLE SHELL

 Welcome to our Simple Shell Project!
-This is a basic Unix-like shell implementation written in C
+This is a basic Unix-like shell implementation written in C.

 ## Description